fruxxxl/class-changes-tracker/README.md

 ### `stopAllTracks()`

-Stops tracking changes for all properties currently being monitored by this `ChangesTracker` instance.
+Stops tracking changes for all properties currently being monitored by this `ClassChangesTracker` instance.
 Clears all stored snapshots and tracking information.

 *   **Returns**: `void`